January 20, 2016

-Vapour barrier liner socks or VBL Socks (or just VB) are often seen as being some strange and obscure technique use solely for use by those at the very extreme end of adventure, primarily people working or climbing in the Arctic or Antarctic.
-In fact VB socks offer a lot to anyone operating in sub zero temperatures for extended periods of time, especially on multi day routes - with the longer and colder the route the more they become applicable.
+Vapour barrier liner socks or VBL Socks (or just VB) are often seen as being some strange and obscure technique use solely for use by those at the very extreme end of the adventure, primarily people working or climbing in the Arctic or Antarctic.
+In fact, VB socks offer a lot to anyone operating in sub-zero temperatures for extended periods of time, especially on multi-day routes - with the longer and colder the route the more they become applicable.

 What do VB socks do?